-We were appointed by the Board of Directors on 5 February 2020 to audit the financial statements for the financial year ended 20 February 2020.
-The period of total uninterrupted engagement is therefore one year, covering the financial year ended 2020.
+We were appointed by the Board of Directors on 5 February 2020 to audit the financial statements for the financial year ended 20 February 2020 and subsequent financial periods.
+The period of total uninterrupted engagement is therefore two years, covering the financial years ended 20 February 2020 to 20 February 2021.